 Kingston University is ranked No.1 in London and No.2 in the UK for fashion (Guardian University Guide league tables 2023).
 90% of our graduates go on to become designers.
-Our undergraduates take fully paid internships, and study abroad in various locations including New York, San Francisco, Paris, Berlin and Milan as an optional year out programme.
+Our undergraduates take fully-paid internships, and study abroad in various locations including New York, San Francisco, Paris, Berlin and Milan as an optional year out programme.
 Crucially, employers see our graduates as highly creative but also industry-ready.
-The MA Fashion course is now ten years old and graduates following our London show will develop their own label and show at international fashion weeks.
+The MA Fashion course is now over ten years old and graduates following our London show will develop their own label and show at international fashion weeks.

 We are looking for students who are curious and questioning.
 We want people who have strong creative and visual abilities alongside those who want to work on developing their own distinctive signature.